 So, is it bad to pour soda down the drain?
 Though Coke can clear a clogged drain, it takes awhile, can leave behind residue, and there are other household items that are better suited for this task.

 The complete list of ingredients in Coca-Cola is a closely-guarded secret, but the label lists carbonated water, caramel, cane sugar, flavor, caffeine and phosphoric acid.
 The latter is added to give the drink a tangy flavor.
 It is a mildly corrosive acid used primarily in the manufacture of fertilizer and detergents.

 Among the industrial uses of phosphoric acid are cleaning rust off metal in preparation for painting.
-The material safety data sheet for Pure Chems lists phosphoric acid as a corrosive material that's very hazardous if ingested.
+Phosphoric acid is a corrosive material that's very hazardous if ingested.
 Ingestion can lead to severe burns in the gastrointestinal tract.
 The concentrations in Coke, however, are too small to be harmful.

 Most over-the-counter drain cleaners, unless they are enzyme-based, contain sodium hydroxide, also known as caustic soda.
 It works by increasing the alkalinity of the water in the drain until it is high enough to dissolve clogs.
 Stronger drain cleaners for professional use, on the other hand, usually contain sulfuric acid, which raises the pH in the opposite direction.

 The phosphoric acid in Coke works in the same way as sulfuric acid but not as quickly.
 It is a weaker acid and present in a much smaller concentration in Coke than sulfuric acid in drain cleaner.
 Consequently, if you use Coca-Cola for clogged drains you have to leave it in the drains longer.